MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/ink-walkthrough.md

 ```

 4. Open the MainPage.xaml.cs file
-5. Find the code marked with the title of this step ("// Step 6: Shape recognition")
+5. Find the code marked with the title of this step ("// Step 6: Recognize shapes")
-6. Uncomment the following lines:
+6. Uncomment these lines:

 ``` csharp
     private async void recognizeShape_ClickAsync(object sender, RoutedEventArgs e)